-"Learning how to use Georgian in everyday situations, for social interactions and in leisure activities.
-Topics include: making friends and visiting, shopping and money, clothes, weather, the seasons, food and eating out and leisure time activities

-"Investigating Georgia and Georgian Culture, its customs, traditions and holidays, history and geography

-"Learning Georgian language and how it works compared to other languages
+- Learning how to use Georgian in everyday situations, for social interactions and in leisure activities.
+Topics include: making friends and visiting, shopping and money, clothes, weather, the seasons, food and eating out and leisure time activities - Investigating Georgia and Georgian Culture, its customs, traditions and holidays, history and geography - Learning Georgian language and how it works compared to other languages

-Georgian for Beginners is an obligatory extra curriculum subject for students who don't learn Language and Literature Georgian.
-If these students choose Language and Literature Russian, they have the right not to attend Georgian for beginners.
+Georgian for Beginners, 2 hours per week, is an obligatory extra curriculum subject for students who don't learn Language and Literature Georgian.
+Additionally, students may choose between 3 hours of Language and Literature Russian, or Cultural Studies.